Water Quality Coalition

 *Sediment (Hyalella) Toxicity & Associated Pyrethroid Products in Sediments (Z-Drain) - See PRODUCT LIST.
 This site had repeated sediment toxicity exceedances and related levels of pyrethroid pesticides in the sediments from 2005-2012.
 Growers in the Z-Drain watershed spent considerable resources exploring and implementing management practices to address the exceedances and to better understand the sources.
 Regional Board deemed this management plan complete in August 2017.

 *Chlorpyrifos (Shag Slough & Ulatis Creek) - See PRODUCT LIST Ulatis Creek had exceedances for Chlorpyrifos on May 17, 2011, September 20, 2011, March 14, 2012, May 15, 2012 and May 19, 2015.
 Intensive outreach was conducted in 2011 and 2012 prior to the spring use seasons with reminders sent to alfalfa, grape and walnut growers prior to the spring season.
 Chlorpyrifos users, potential users and their pest control advisers received updates after the May 2015 exceedance.
 In July 2015 Chlorpyrifos became a restricted use material.
-Based on no exceedances since May 2015, Dixon/Solano Coalition submitted a request to deem this management plan complete in September 2018 and it is under review by the Regional Board.
+Based on no exceedances since May 2015, Regional Board deemed this management plan complete in April 2019.